centria/algo-and-data/docs/part4.md

 ```

 A more reasonable way could be implementing our own methods for adding nodes to the linked list, and removing them.
 This way we can avoid the troublesome errors caused by null references.
 This will be left as an exercise.

+## Circular linked list

+There are a multitude of linked lists, as you can find out from [**Wikipedia**](https://en.wikipedia.org/wiki/Linked_list).
+One special case of linked lists which you might want to know about, is a *circular linked list*.
+Whereas in a "normal" linked list we keep track of both the *head* and the *tail*, in circular linked list we keep only track of the *head*.
+Also, the "next" of the last node now points to the head, and the "previous" of the head points to tail.

 ## List operations